Detecting and compensating for link scanners/spam checkers/clickbots for Marketo users

 Now that Marketo knows which lead is using a link scanner, you can:

 - Exclude these leads from your email program performance analysis

 - Compensate for the click in your scoring program

 For scoring, you can go with a fairly basic algorithm of just not score these leads for email clicks or deduct a fixed score.
 You can also implement a more sophisticated scoring program to still accurately score a human click after machine clicks.
 This can be a complicated setup in Marketo.
 If you have good ideas on how to do this in Marketo efficiently, we would love to hear it.

 Alternatively, you can just use Openprise to do the scoring instead of Marketo, which is what we have done.
 Using Openprise do the scoring not only makes it simple for us to accommodate for these type of tricky scenarios, we also get account score.

 This solution definitely has room to improve.
-There are surely more patterns we can add to our detection algorithm or more effective ways of dealing with a lead that has been identified as using a link scanner.
+There are surely more patterns we can add to our detection algorithm or more effective ways of dealing with a lead that has been identified as a click bot or as using a link scanner.
 We’d love to hear what you think of this solution and possible ways to improve it.

 Leave a comment